amazon-braket/autoqasm/CONTRIBUTING.md

 ## Find Contributions to Work On

 Looking at the existing issues is a great way to find something to contribute on.
-As our projects, by default, use the default GitHub issue labels ((enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/amazon-braket/amazon-braket-sdk-python/labels/help%20wanted) issues is a great place to start.
+As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/amazon-braket/autoqasm/labels/help%20wanted) issues is a great place to start.

-## Building Integrations
-The Amazon Braket SDK supports integrations with popular quantum computing frameworks such as [PennyLane](https://github.com/amazon-braket/amazon-braket-pennylane-plugin-python), [Strawberryfields](https://github.com/amazon-braket/amazon-braket-strawberryfields-plugin-python) and [DWave's Ocean library](https://github.com/amazon-braket/amazon-braket-ocean-plugin-python).
-These serve as a good reference for a new integration you wish to develop.

-When developing a new integration with the Amazon Braket SDK, please remember to update the [user agent header](https://datatracker.ietf.org/doc/html/rfc7231#section-5.5.3) to include version information for your integration.
-An example can be found [here](https://github.com/amazon-braket/amazon-braket-pennylane-plugin-python/commit/ccee35604afc2b04d83ee9103eccb2821a4256cb).

 ## Code of Conduct